jacbeth/Azure-Sentinel-Defender-labs/Lab02 - Anonymous Blob Access Detection & Misconfiguration Investigation/README.md

 Demonstrate how Azure logs unauthenticated blob access when a storage container is misconfigured with public access enabled, and that Azure can detect exposure events.

 ### 2. Environment Setup & Misconfiguration
-• 	Set the Public Access Level of the blob container to allow anonymous read access and uploaded a test file to generate activity.
+Public Access Level of the blob container was set to allow anonymous read access and a test file was uploaded to generate activity.

 #### Why this matters:
 Public blob access is a common misconfiguration that exposes sensitive data without authentication.

 ### 3. Anonymous Access Testing
-• 	Accessed the blob without authentication and refreshed the blob repeatedly to generate multiple anonymous read events.
+Accessed the blob without authentication and refreshed the blob repeatedly to generate multiple anonymous read events.

 #### Key Observations
 • 	Anonymous access requires no SAS token, no keys, and no Azure AD credentials
 • 	Each access attempt generated a corresponding log entry.

 ### 4. Log Ingestion Verification
-Diagnostic settings were confirmed to be sending:
+Diagnostic settings were confirmed to be sending: StorageBlobLogs, StorageRead and StorageWrite
-• 	StorageBlobLogs
-• 	StorageRead
-• 	StorageWrite

-Fields of Interest in Logs
-• 	AuthenticationType == "Anonymous"
-• 	OperationName == "GetBlob"
-• 	CallerIAddress
-• 	Uri

 ### 5. Findings
  Anonymous blob access was successfully logged.